ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 they first parse `enc_response` into `response_nonce` and `ct`.
 They then follow the same process to derive values for `aead_key` and `aead_nonce`.

-The client uses these values to decrypt `ct` using the Open function provided by the AEAD.
+The Client uses these values to decrypt `ct` using the Open function provided by the AEAD.
 Decrypting might produce an error, as follows:

 ~~~